metamn/cssd/README.md

     documentation line 2
     */

+Inline comments are ignored to make the final output more readable.

+    /* This comment in your CSS will be ignored ! */

 Then run `cssd` on your CSS file.
 It will generate a HTML file named as your CSS.

 ## Examples